sibgit/sibgit.github.io/exercises_optional_cicd.md

 * The job is named **test-run-script**.
 * **It uses `python:slim`** as container to run the job.
 * The job **only runs if all previous jobs complete successfully**.
-To achieve this, you should add the job to a different stage: the `build` stage.
+To achieve this, you should add the job to a different stage: the `integration-tests` stage.
 * As its last step, the job should **run the command**:
   `GIT_HOST_SERVICE="GitLab" ./simple_script.py`
 * :dart:
   **Hints:**
-  * You should add a new stage named `build` to the list of stages of the pipeline.
+  * You should add a new stage named `integration-tests` to the list of stages of the pipeline.
-  * To indicate that your job belongs to the `build` stage, use the `stage: build` key-value pair.
+  * To indicate that your job belongs to the `integration-tests` stage, use the `stage: integration-tests` key-value pair.
   * This job does not need a `before_script:` section, because there is nothing additional to install (Python is needed, but it comes already in the `python:slim` container).